 Identities – This setting will show your Direct email address.

 Responses – This setting allows you to create custom standard responses that you may use frequently to easily insert into an email.
-Click the Create button in the upper righthand corner of the screen and it will allow you to name the response and then enter the response text.
+Click the Create button in the upper right-hand corner of the screen and it will allow you to name the response and then enter the response text.

 When composing an email, put your cursor in the body of the email where you want to insert the standard response, then click the Responses button and select the appropriate response from the drop-down list.